 High Back Booster Height Limit: | 43 to 52 inches | 43 to 57 inches |

 The Safety 1st Grow And Go and Graco Triride have comparable weight and height limits, with only slight differences.
-However, the Graco Triride stands out with a higher height limit for the high-back booster mode, making it a better option for taller children.
+However, the Graco Triride has a higher height limit for the high-back booster mode, making it a better option for taller children.

 Safety 1st Grow And Go | Graco Triride | |